danitamm/HockeyBot/README.md

 # Update
 The chatbot has been approved by Facebook and you can follow [this](m.me/102447081166159) link to interact with it.
-For over 4 months it has maintained a 100% response rate within 30 seconds of receiving a message.
+Active for over 4 months, it has maintained a 100% response rate within 30 seconds of receiving a message.

 # hockey-bot
 Both the command line version and training code for HockeyBot, a Facebook Messenger chatbot.